SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization

 \subsection{Ablation Study}

-To investigate the contribution of each component of the proposed \methodname, we take U-net and the z-score--normalized MR images as the baseline.
-Table~\ref{tab:ablation} presents the segmentation results for various component combinations.
-We select three sites with different types of scanners as the testing sets (Sites 1, 4 and 5) for the ablation study.
-Notably, each component consistently contributes to an increasing segmentation performance across different sites.
-We adopted Wilcoxon test~\cite{conover1999practical} to examine if each combination of the components has the same performance as the baseline.
-The p-values confirm that each combination of the components is significantly better than the baseline method.
-Since all p-values are less than $5$\%, we do not show them in the table.
+To prove the contribution of each component, we take U-net and the z-score--normalized MR images as the baseline.
+We select three sites with different types of scanners as the testing sets (Sites 1, 4, and 5) for the ablation study.
+The segmentation results for various component combinations are presented in Table~\ref{tab:ablation}.
+In the meanwhile, we adopt Wilcoxon test~\cite{conover1999practical} to examine if each combination of the components has the same performance as the baseline.
+It shows each component consistently contributes to an increasing segmentation performance across different sites.

-Before analyzing the contribution of each component, we note that z-score normalization is also helpful for site generalization.
+We note that z-score normalization also contributes to site generalization.
 Taking Site 5 as an example, if we feed the U-net with unnormalized MR images, the segmentation performance drops substantially (Dice: $0.3794$, Recall: $0.3408$, F1-score: $0.3746$).
 In other words, z-score normalization increases the Dice coefficient by 0.06.
-However, the effect of z-score normalization remains limited when the MR images from different sites demonstrate different means and standard deviations for z-score normalization.
+Whereas, the generalization effect of z-score normalization remains limited.
+The following analysis demonstrates that our SAN-Net achieves a better generalization on unseen sites.